 3.3 Symptoms across scales

 Among the 84 symptoms, 18 (21.43%) were idiosyncratic symptoms and only appeared in one scale.
 None of the 84 symptoms were present in all scales.
 The most frequently presented symptom, appeared in 22 out of 27 scales, was Sense of hopelessness.
 The second most measured symptom, 18 out of 27, was Interest loss.
 Note that markedly diminished interest or pleasure, a key symptom of diagnosis of major depression in DSM-5, is splitted into two specific symptoms: interest loss and pleasure loss in this study.
 We found Pleasure loss was observed less frequently than Interest loss, being measured in 9 out of 27 scales.
 Another frequently measured symptom is the compound symptom Depressed mood, which was directly measured in 5 scales.
 However, this compound symptom includes several specific symptoms: blue appeared in 10 scales, low mood in 15 scales, sad in 13 scales, and anhedonia in 16 scales.
 Combined as a cluster, depressed mood and related specific symptom presented in 25 out of 27 scale and are the most frequently measured symptom.

+We checked symptoms that might be specific for children and adolescents and found that XXX.
+Similarly, we check whether there are culture-specific symptoms and found that XXX

 The degree of overlap between scales was calculated using the Jaccard coefficient.
 The mean overlap across all scales was 0.19, range from 0.09 to 0.25, indicating a very low level of similarity between these scales (see Figure 5).
 CES-D has the highest mean degree of overlap with other scale.
 The highest overlap, 0.75, appeared between two versions of CES-D: CES-D for adults and CES-D-C for children.
 The second highest overlap, 0.72, was between DSI and SDS.
 Many scales that have no overlap with each other.
 For example, there was no overlap between China Education Panel Survey with Middle-school students Mental Health Scale, PHQ-9, CSSDS, SMFQ, CSSMHS.
 Note that because Ji_2005 has only one item that measures two symptoms, it has no overlap with PHQ-9, KADS-11.